 - Find out that you are a great fit…

-Only to have your potential client respond with, “That sounds great, but I can’t afford it.”
+Only to have your potential client respond with “That sounds great, but I can’t afford it.”

-For a lot of business owners, their first response is to lower their rate. you justify it to yourself by coming up with all sorts of logical arguments in your head
+For a lot of business owners, their first response is to lower their rates.
+You justify it to yourself by coming up with all sorts of logical arguments in your head

-Maybe, but more likely than not, what you end up with is a client who takes far too much of your time, for less money than you deserve.
+Maybe.
+But more likely than not.
+What you end up with is a client who takes far too much of your time, for less money than you deserve.
 You wind up regretting the decision, and wondering why you aren’t earning the living you know you’re capable of.

 If your coaching package includes:

-and you put forward your proposal because it's exactly what your prospective client needs yet they claim to not be able to afford your asking price of £1,000 per month, rather than offering to reduce the price which may be your gut reaction especially if times are tough, you are going to offer to reduce the price and the package.
+And you put forward your proposal because it's exactly what your prospective client needs yet they claim to not be able to afford your asking price of £1,000 per month.
+Rather than offering to reduce the price which may be your gut reaction (especially if times are tough), you are going to offer to reduce the price and the package.